-Lake County Department of Behavioral Health Services will function as the Collaborative Applicant, the Administrative Entity, and submit grants to HUD on behalf of the LCCoC.
+Lake County Department of Behavioral Health Services will function as the Collaborative Applicant, the Administrative Entity, and submit grants to HUD, California, other federal programs, and to-be-determined, on behalf of the LCCoC.

 Section 5 - Principal Office

 The LCCoC shall have its principal office located at Lake County Behavioral Health Services, 6302 Thirteenth Avenue, P.O.
 Box 1024, Lucerne, CA 95458.